Climate protection & air quality

 Under our new EQ brand, which stands for “Electric Intelligence,” we offer vehicles and services connected with electric mobility.
 Together with partners, we are investing in the establishment of a charging infrastructure on major highways in Europe.
 We have designed our production network in a manner that allows us to manufacture our electric vehicles on the same production lines as the corresponding models with combustion engines at all of our key manufacturing locations.
 This ensures that we can react with sufficient flexibility to the demand for electric vehicles.
 Parallel to vehicle production, we are also expanding the production of batteries.

 EQC – the first model of the EQ series

-The all-electric Mercedes-Benz EQC (power consumption combined: 20.8–19.7 kWh/100 km; CO2 emissions combined: 0 g/km)1 was presented in Stockholm in 2018 and delivered to customers for the first time in 2019.
-Thanks to its intelligent operation strategy, it has an electric range of up to 470 kilometers (NEDC).
+The all-electric Mercedes-Benz EQC (EQC 400 4MATIC: Electric power consumption (combined, acc. to NEDC): 21.3-20.2 kWh/100 km; CO2 emissions combined: 0 g/km)1 was presented in Stockholm in 2018 and delivered to customers for the first time in 2019.
+Thanks to its intelligent operation strategy, it has an electric range (acc. to NEDC) from 429-454 kilometers.
 One reason for this is that unlike many other electric vehicles, the EQC charges its batteries during driving as well.
 In order to take full advantage of its emission-free electric drive system, the EQC has a completely new drive system with intelligent control.
 In addition, connected services and functions make this vehicle easier to drive.
 For example, drivers can plan their future trips in advance – from the office or the living room – and receive an intelligently planned route, including charging stops and the time of arrival.

 VISION EQS – e-mobility in the luxury segment